WeMakeDevs/github-tutorial/README.md

 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
 - Kunal you are doing very great work.
+- Just enjoy the learning path, don't trap in the vicious circle of deadly competition.